 Ice cubes for the white russian

-Your coffee corner in the kitchen can also be used from time to time to make some excellent coffee cocktails.
+Your kitchen coffee corner can also be used to prepare some excellent coffee-based cocktails.

 For an original touch, you can use coffee ice cubes and decorate the glass with ground coffee.